-Please note that should you incur a relevant Criminal Conviction during your studies at the University you must notify your faculty immediately by contacting the Student Adminstration Manager.
+Please note that should you incur a relevant Criminal Conviction during your studies at the University you must notify your faculty immediately by contacting the Principal Student Administration Officer for your Campus.

 What is a relevant criminal conviction?

 The term “relevant criminal conviction” includes convictions, cautions, admonitions, reprimands, final warnings, bind over orders or similar involving one or more of those listed below:

 - Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in actual bodily harm.

 - Offences listed in the Sex Offences Act 2003.